Wyatt Earp: Pimping arrests in Peoria

-On their sister Adelia's eleventh birthday, June 16, 1872, the two men visited her in the family home in Lamar, Missouri.
-The Peoria Daily National Democrat reported that Earp had been arrested once more on September 10, 1872, for being on a floating brothel named the Beardstown Gunboat owned by John T. Walton.
+On September 10, 1872, Wyatt was arrested aboard the Beardstown Gunboat, a 50-foot keelboat fitted with a ramshackle, eight-bedroom house and used as a floating brothel.
+The keelboat was owned by John T. Walton, the same man who three years earlier operated the brothel in Beardstown where Wyatt had his first gunfight.
 A prostitute named Sally Heckell was arrested with him, and she called herself his wife; she was likely the 16-year-old daughter of Jane Haspel.